 I am Friendly

 Demonstrate friendliness by showing your child how to listen and talk to others.
-This could be during group sessions, playtime, with friends, or neighbors.
+This could be during group sessions, playtime, with friends, or with neighbors.
 This will teach your child how to interact with other kids and display friendliness too.

 Explain to them what being friendly means and ask questions like what they want to do with their friends and how they can approach other children.

 Refer to our Inspire My Tot video on “Simple Ways To Help Your Toddler Make Friends” for other tips!

 I am Grateful